androidteacher/Python_Bitcoin_Wallet_Generator/README.md

 This will create a random public/private bitcoin address by default.

-To create 'Not So Random' Keys uncomment the line:
+To create 'not so random' wallet address pairs uncomment the line:

 ```
 #private_key = "0000000000000000000000000000000000000000000000000000000000000001"